-I was visiting my acupuncturist who has known me for the past four years.
+This statement was said to me by my acupuncturist who has known me for the past six years.
 Initially I was going every two weeks and over time it has moved to check up visits.
-Typically the visits are a few times a year when I am feeling out of balanced.
+Typically the visits are a few times a year when I am feeling out of balance.
 She knows me well in regards to my self care practices and sometimes my lack of self care practices.

 I had been sharing how I wasn’t sure about several things in my life and was feeling out of balance.
-Of course, it was the anniversary of my Mom’s death and I had been pushing myself and was in a constant state of emotion.
+Of course, during this time, it was the anniversary of my Mom’s death and I had been pushing myself.
+Basically I was in a constant state of emotion.
 A typical pattern of coping with everything in my life.

 Truthfully, I was not being still.
-Two jobs, writing deadlines, cold winter weather and social commitments had taken away from moments of sitting with my journal or listening to nature.
+Two and a half jobs, writing deadlines, cold winter weather and social commitments had taken away from moments of sitting with my journal or listening to nature.
 My foot was on the accelerator of life and I needed to put on the brakes.

 Needing to slow down was one reason I made the latest acupuncture appointment.
 I had no choice but to slow down and be still.
 I listened to my body as it relaxed from the needle points and slowed my breathing down.
 Taking this time allowed me to take stock of where my life was and listen to my inner voice.
 It is by slowing down that one can gain a better view of where to go next.

 Today’s Try It At Home Tip is to attempt to be still in your own life.

 Being still does not have to involve taking an hour out of your life.
 In fact, I encourage you to begin with 5 minutes.

 - Taking 5 minutes to take deep breaths before racing out of bed.